todestoast/radio/README.md

 in this example the value for the Backup-Stream URL is left empty<br />

 -b --backup<br />
 play backup stream (if exists).
-Might help if the primary streaming URL is not working
+Might help if the primary streaming URL is not working<br />

+-d --dump<br />
+dump radop stream instead of playing. pass id or word as usual + duration of dump.<br />
+example: <code>radio -d 25 30</code> dumps the stream of the station with id 25 for 30 minutes<br />
+the dump can be found at ./stream.dump<br />

 -h --help<br />
 displays this help menu